Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 - lung infections

-- certain medications such as insulin injections, Paraldehyde, and Triamterene
+- certain medications like insulin injections, Paraldehyde, and Triamterene

 - vitamin supplements